-Nope, not really, especially since there are so many amazing things to do in Barcelona that will completely enchant you and make you never want-to leave, I know, we’re gettin’ DEEP here at Girl with the Passport.
+Nope, not really, especially since there are so many amazing Barcelona landmarks that will completely enchant you and make you never want-to leave, I know, we’re gettin’ DEEP here at Girl with the Passport.

-This 3 day Barcelona travel guide will make it possible.
+However this 3 day Barcelona travel guide will make it possible and help you figure out how to spend a weekend in Barcelona.
 In this post, you’ll find Barcelona travel tips that will explain how you can quickly and easily explore all the top attractions in Barcelona.

-You never know.
-There could be a few Barcelona hidden gems tucked away in here.
-Maybe some secret spots that you’ve never heard of.
+But you never know.
+There could be a few Barcelona hidden gems tucked away in here, like the ones you’ll find in this guide to Barcelona in a day.
+There might even be some secret spots that you’ve never heard of.
 So read on and find out where to go in Barcelona, what to see in Barcelona, and where to eat in Barcelona.

 And yes, the last question is CLEARLY the most important.
 LOL.